Lissy93/framework-benchmarks/scripts/benchmark/README.md

 - For build timeout errors: increase timeout (currently 5 minutes) or optimize build process
 - Check disk space if backup/restore operations fail

+### Dev server measurement fails
+- Ensure Node.js dependencies are installed: `npm install` in each framework directory
+- Check that dev server ports are available (not in use by other processes)
+- Verify dev commands are correct in `frameworks.json`
+- For startup timeout errors: check framework-specific setup requirements
+- Ensure source files exist for HMR testing

 ### Resource monitoring fails
 - Ensure server is running: `npm start` and verify with `npm run benchmark server-check`
 - Install Python dependencies: `pip install psutil websockets requests`